mikaelhg/criu-x11-poc/README.md

 it's always the same.
 It doesn't appear that the application needs to actually write anything there.

+## Running CRIU with Docker

+CRIU requires Docker 19.03.6+, containerd 1.3.3+, and runc 1.0.0+.

+Linux kernel 5.4+, WITHOUT Ubuntu's overlayfs patches, which will cause a crash in restore.

+You MUST run the container, and commands, as privileged, and mount the kernel's modules.

 ## Process group leader inside the isolated PID namespace

 When dumping a process inside a PID namespace, CRIU requires the process group leader